-COLORADO SPRINGS & EL PASO COUNTY, Colo. - We've been investigating the illicit sex trade at Asian spas across Colorado Springs for months, but a local business owner has been trying to get a nearby spa removed for years.
+COLORADO SPRINGS, Colo. - We've been investigating the illicit sex trade at Asian spas across Colorado Springs for months, but a local business owner has been trying to get a nearby spa removed for years.

 Finally, after our "Hidden in Plain Sight" special report, Paris Spa in east Colorado Springs will soon be closed.
 Paris Spa, formerly operating as Abundance Spa, is one of 36 active Asian spas with recent reviews linking their employees to sex acts.

 Our exposé shined a light on the three-dozen spas with reviews on Rubmaps, a website that features reviews of sex acts obtained at these locations.
 Last week, we showed you how our special report became a topic on Rubmaps message boards.

 Paris Spa was no exception, and there were explicit reviews and sexual ads online for the spa.

 We showed you surveillance footage outside Paris Spa while we waited for the employees to leave the building at the end of the night.
 We were there for three hours past closing and still didn't see anyone leave.

 Brian Winslow is one of the property owners of the shopping center that houses Paris Spa; he has been working for four years to get the overseeing Homeowners Association to intervene.

 "It's always been very disturbing," Winslow said.
 "But the HOA has refused to act."

 Two years later, the answer is still the same.